xuan-wei/nvidia-pytorch-tensorflow-conda-jupyter-ssh/README.md

 # nvidia-pytorch-tensorflow-conda-jupyter-ssh
-This is a Dockerfile for an environment that integrates CUDA, Conda, Jupyter, SSH, PyTorch, TensorFlow (and Code Server).
+This is a Dockerfile for an environment that integrates CUDA, Conda, Jupyter (Notebook and JupyterLab), SSH, PyTorch, TensorFlow (and Code Server).
 This dockerfile is mainly designed for creating different environment for different users when you want to share a server with other users.

 ### Summary
 The key features include: